OES Book Activities

 There’s nothing like a good story to reinforce these kinds of concepts in a very engaging manner.

-Celebration Success Carts
+Celebration Success Charts

 Helping your student identify their strengths in Employability Skills goes a long way toward their future success!
 We created some charts for you that can be printed out and marked when your student demonstrates their skills in one of the ten traits.